-Neslib provides the most useful operations in public key algorithms and protocols:
+Neslib provides the most useful operations in public key algorithms and protocols, thanks to:

-- an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [20]), - an asymmetric key cryptographic support module that provides very efficient basic functions to build up protocols using Elliptic Curves Cryptography on prime fields GF(p) [18], - an asymmetric key cryptographic support module that provides secure hash functions (SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512 [4]), - a symmetric key cryptographic support module whose base algorithm is the Advanced Encryption Standard cryptographic algorithm (AES [7]), - prime number generation [6]. - 36 Figure 1 provides an overview of the Sx33Fxxx.
+- an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [17]), - an asymmetric key cryptographic support module that provides very efficient basic functions to build up protocols using Elliptic Curves Cryptography on prime fields GF(p) [15][16], - an asymmetric key cryptographic support module that provides secure hash algorithm functions (SHA-1^(a), SHA-224, SHA-256, SHA-384, and SHA-512 [4][21]), - prime number generation [5][3], - support for a Deterministic Random Bit Generator. - The TOE optionally comprises a specific application in User NVM: this applicative Embedded Software is a MIFARE technology library, MIFARE® Classic, which is not in the scope of this evaluation. - 33 The user guidance documentation, part of the TOE, consists of: - the product Data Sheet and die description, - optionally the ST33H768 Platform Technical Notes - the product family Security Guidance, - the AIS31 user manuals, - the Cortex M3 SC300 Technical Reference Manuals, - the System ROM user manual, - the Flash loader installation guide, - optionally the Neslib user manual. - 34 The complete list of guidance documents is detailed in Section 9. - 35 Figure 1 provides an overview of the ST33H768 Platform.